parse-community/docs/_includes/js/geopoints.md

 # GeoPoints

 Parse allows you to associate real-world latitude and longitude coordinates with an object.
-Adding a `Parse.GeoPoint` to a `%{ParseObject}` allows queries to take into account the proximity of an object to a reference point.
+Adding a `Parse.GeoPoint` to a `Parse.Object` allows queries to take into account the proximity of an object to a reference point.
 This allows you to easily do things like find out what user is closest to another user or which places are closest to a user.

 ## Parse.GeoPoint